michaelandersonb/Willie-Wiggle-Worm/README.md

 ## Credits

--The intro worm graphic was generated using Image Creator from Microsoft Bing -The worm glyphs were scrapped from mathpickle
+- The intro worm graphic was generated using Image Creator from Microsoft Bing
+- The worm glyphs were scrapped from mathpickle
--The number sounds were downloaded from https://ttsmp3.com/
+- The number sounds were downloaded from https://ttsmp3.com/